MorrissyLab/mosaicMPI/README.md

 spatial expression data between and within datasets. cNMF provides a **robust, unsupervised** deconvolution of each dataset into gene expression programs (GEPs).
-**Network-based integration** of GEPs enables flexible integration of many datasets across assays (eg. Protein, RNA-Seq) and patient cohorts.
+**Network-based integration** of GEPs enables flexible integration of many datasets across assays (eg. Protein, RNA-Seq, scRNA-Seq, spatial expression) and patient cohorts.

 Communities with GEPs from multiple datasets can be annotated with dataset-specific annotations to facilitate interpretation.

 ## ⚡Main Features

 Here are just a few of the things that cNMF-SNS does well:

+- Identifies interpretable, additive non-negative gene expression programs
 - Integration of expression data does not require subsetting features/genes to a shared or 'overdispersed' subset
 - Ideal for incremental integration (adding datasets one at a time) since deconvolution is performed independently on each dataset generating invariant GEPs
-- Does not assume the same level of sparsity/depth (single-cell, bulk)
+- Integration does not require comparable data sparsity or sequencing depth (single-cell, bulk)
-- Identifies interpretable, additive non-negative gene expression programs
 - Two interfaces: command-line interface for rapid data exploration and python interface for extensibility and flexibility